tooth enamel erosion symptoms causes and treatment

 Dental erosion happens when acids dissolve away a portion of your teeth's enamel surface.

 Acidic foods, beverages, medications, frequent vomiting, or acid reflux are the usual culprits.
-Erosion differs from tooth decay in that it is not brought on by microorganisms.
+Erosion differs from tooth decay in that microorganisms do not bring it on.

 What are the Symptoms of Enamel Erosion?

-While the body is amazingly capable of healing and repairing itself, enamel regrettably cannot.
+While the body can heal and repair itself, enamel regrettably cannot.
 Sadly, when tooth enamel is damaged by acid, sugar, stress, and other circumstances.

 Cavities can develop to the enamel corroding and eroding.